ylatif/ylatif.github.io/index.md

 ## News

+- [*Sept 2023*] We presented our work on [ultra fine stabilisation](/ultrafinestabilisation/) at the "The Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference", the premier SSA conference.
 - [*May 2022*] We won!
 We recieved an RA-L best paper award for our work title "HM4: Hidden Markov Model with Memory Management".
 Congrats to all the authors!

 - [*Oct 2020*] Our work on long term distributed place recognition titled "HM4: Hidden Markov Model with Memory Management" has been accepted at RA-L.